Personal Identity and Uploading Mark

 criminal sanctions.
 Since a public norm of somaticism is more likely to lead to

 negative social consequences, this gives us some reason to reject somaticism.
-(There
+(There are

-who is not a somaticist, or ban replicating technology.
+is not a somaticist, or ban replicating technology.
 For some, these two

 policies might be very similar in terms of their practical effects.
 Imagine,